ooni/2023-05-richer-input/DESIGN.md

 ./ooniprobe runx --location-file location.jsonc --script-file simple.jsonc
 ```

-The script consists of a sequence of instructions, and the interpreter
+The script consists of a sequence of commands, and the interpreter
 uses the "run" key to decide what to run.
 The "nettest/run"
-instruction tells the interpreter to run a specific nettest, and the
+command tells the interpreter to run a specific nettest, and the
-"with" key contains instruction arguments.
+"with" key contains command arguments.
 In the above example, we ask
 the interpreter to run "urlgetter" for two targets.
 For each target,
 we use "annotations" to annotate measurements, "input" to identify the
 input for urlgetter, and "options" to provide options.
 The "report\_id"